Futures Copy Trading Guide: Start with Replikanto

 ⚙️ What About Affordable Indicators?

-This is another NinjaTrader-native copier — and a strong alternative.
+This is another NinjaTrader-native copier and a strong alternative.
 Many traders in the community prefer its interface and execution style.
 If you’re focused purely on NinjaTrader-based replication and want a different feel from Replikanto, it’s worth testing.
+Some remote prop trading firms even list this tool as an approved solution for multi-account management.

 🧩 A Note on Apex Trader Funding’s Copier